HaxeFoundation/HaxeManual/content/03-type-system.md

 [code asset](assets/Import2.hx)

 The type `Binop` is an [enum](types-enum-instance) declared in the module `haxe.macro.Expr`, and thus available after the import of said module.
-If we were to import only a specific type of that module, e.g. `import haxe.macro.Expr.ExprDef`, the program would fail to compile with `Class not found : Binop`.
+If we were to import only a specific type of that module, for example, `import haxe.macro.Expr.ExprDef`, the program would fail to compile with `Class not found : Binop`.

 There are several aspects worth knowing about importing:

 * The bottommost import takes priority (detailed in [Resolution Order](type-system-resolution-order)).
 * The [static extension](lf-static-extension) keyword `using` implies the effect of `import`.
-* If an enum is imported (directly or as part of a module import), all its [enum constructors](types-enum-constructor) are also imported (this is what allows the `OpAdd` usage in the above example).
+* If an enum is imported (directly or as part of a module import), all of its [enum constructors](types-enum-constructor) are also imported (this is what allows the `OpAdd` usage in the above example).

 Furthermore, it is also possible to import [static fields](class-field) of a class and use them unqualified:

 [code asset](assets/Import3.hx)

-Special care has to be taken with field names or local variable names that conflict with a package name: Since they take priority over packages, a local variable named `haxe` blocks off usage of the entire `haxe` package.
+Special care has to be taken with field names or local variable names that conflict with a package name.
+Since fields and local variables take priority over packages, a local variable named `haxe` blocks off usage of the entire `haxe` package.

 ##### Wildcard import

-Haxe allows using `.*` to allow import of all modules in a package, all types in a module or all static fields in a type.
+Haxe allows using a wildcard symbol `.*` to allow import of all modules in a package, all types in a module, or all static fields in a type.
 It is important to understand that this kind of import only crosses a single level as we can see in the following example:

 [code asset](assets/ImportWildcard.hx)

-Using the wildcard import on `haxe.macro` allows accessing `Expr` which is a module in this package, but it does not allow accessing `ExprDef` which is a sub-type of the `Expr` module.
+Using the wildcard import on `haxe.macro` allows accessing `Expr`, which is a module in this package, but it does not allow accessing `ExprDef` which is a sub-type of the `Expr` module.
 This rule extends to static fields when a module is imported.

-When using wildcard imports on a package the compiler does not eagerly process all modules in that package.
-This means that these modules are never actually seen by the compiler unless used explicitly and are then not part of the generated output.
+When using wildcard imports on a package, the compiler does not eagerly process all modules in that package; modules that have not been used explicitly are not part of the generated output.

 ##### Import with alias

-If a type or static field is used a lot in an importing module it might help to alias it to a shorter name.
+If a type or static field is used frequently in an imported module it might help to alias it to a shorter name.
 This can also be used to disambiguate conflicting names by giving them a unique identifier.

 [code asset](assets/ImportAlias.hx)

-Here we import `String.fromCharCode` as `f` which allows us to use `f(65)` and `f(66)`.
+Here, we import `String.fromCharCode` as `f` which allows us to use `f(65)` and `f(66)`.
 While the same could be achieved with a local variable, this method is compile-time exclusive and guaranteed to have no run-time overhead.

 ##### since Haxe 3.2.0

-Haxe also allows the more natural `as` in place of `in`.
+The more natural `as` can be used in place of `in` when importing modules.